caleblopez96/VideoGameApi/VideoGameApi/README.md

    Update-Database
    ```

-5. Next, open `SSMS` and verify your database was created under the name specified in your connection string
+5. Next, open `SSMS` and verify your database was created under the name specified in your `connection string` in the file `appsettings.json`

 ## 7. ADD SEED DATA